Lisa Vanderpump Weighs In On ‘RHOBH’ Newbies Dorit Kemsley And Eden Sassoon

 Along with Kyle Richards, Lisa Vanderpump is one of two original housewives featured on The Real Housewives of Beverly Hills.
 Although Richards’ older sister, Kim, has been featured on the show since Season 1, she hasn’t maintained her full-time role as the other women have done.

 During last week’s episode of The Real Housewives of Beverly Hills, Eden Sassoon found herself in the midst of drama between Kim Richards and Lisa Rinna after she revealed Rinna had said that Richards was “near death” due to her ongoing struggles with substance abuse.
-The previous week, Rinna and Sassoon had engaged in a conversation about Richards’ past issues and Sassoon chose to relay the details of their conversation to Kyle Richards.
+The previous week, Rinna and Sassoon had engaged in a conversation about Richards’ past issues, and Sassoon chose to relay the details of their conversation to Kyle Richards.

 As for her thoughts on Dorit Kemsley, who was brought to the show as a friend of her and her husband, Ken Todd, Lisa Vanderpump admitted that the transition has been a bit more difficult.